mirror/vbox/src/VBox/Devices/EFI/Firmware/AppPkg/ReadMe.txt

+                                     EADK
-                           EDK II Standard Libraries
+                  EDK II Standard Libraries and Applications
                                     ReadMe
-                                 Beta Release
-                               4:03 PM 8/2/2011
+                                 Version 1.02
+                                 21 Dec.
+2012

 OVERVIEW
 ========
+The EADK (uEfi Application Development Kit) provides a set of standards-based libraries, along with utility and demonstration applications, intended to ease development of UEFI applications based upon the EDK II Open-Source distribution.

+At this time, applications developed with the EADK are intended to reside on, and be loaded from, storage separate from the core firmware.
+This is primarily due to size and environmental requirements.

+This release of the EADK should only be used to produce UEFI Applications.
+Due to the execution environment built by the StdLib component, execution as a UEFI driver can cause system stability issues.

 This document describes the EDK II specific aspects of installing, building, and using the Standard C Library component of the EDK II Application Development Kit, EADK.

-The EADK is comprised of three packages: AppPkg, StdLib, and StdLibPrivateInternalFiles.
+The EADK is comprised of three packages:
+        AppPkg, StdLib, and StdLibPrivateInternalFiles.

   AppPkg   This package contains applications which demonstrate use of the
-           Standard C Library.
+           Standard C and Sockets Libraries.
            These applications reside in AppPkg/Applications.

       Enquire  This is a program that determines many properties of the